cyrex562/lwip-rs/src/http/makefsdata/readme.txt

 Usage: htmlgen [targetdir] [-s] [-i]s
-   targetdir: relative or absolute path to files to convert switch -s: toggle processing of subdirectories (default is on) switch -e: exclude HTTP header from file (header is created at runtime, default is on) switch -11: include HTTP 1.1 header (1.0 is default)
+   targetdir: relative or absolute path to files to convert match -s: toggle processing of subdirectories (default is on) match -e: exclude HTTP header from file (header is created at runtime, default is on) match -11: include HTTP 1.1 header (1.0 is default)

   if targetdir not specified, makefsdata will attempt to process files in subdirectory 'fs'.